 When the need for online content began to edge out the need for print media content, freelance writers had to adopt a whole new set of rules, like working for free.
 The trends in 2017 might not be that dramatic, but freelance writers have to keep up with all trends because they affect how freelancers do business.
 Learning more about them will help you keep ahead of competitors and have your best year yet.

-Writers and Creative Professionals are Less Willing to Work for Free
+Writers and Creative Professionals Won't Work for Free

 It’s a tale as old as freelancing itself: a client expects the writer, artist, or other freelancer to work for free in exchange for “exposure” or the promise of paid work.
 Unscrupulous clients prey on inexperienced freelancers hoping to get free or inexpensive content.